AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>User</td>
-   <td>An account created in Workfront to allow a person to log in and interact with the system.</td>
+   <td>An account created in [!DNL Workfront] to allow a person to log in and interact with the system.</td>
   </tr>
   <tr data-mc-conditions="">
    <td> <p>User Delegation</p> </td>